xyproto/icostring/README.md

 * The first 4 or 8 characters is the top row, the next series of letters is the second row etc.
 * `a` is the darkest grayscale color, `b` is a bit lighter etc.
 * `p` is the lightest grayscale color.
-* `q` is a custom color that is either red, or defined at the end of the string with three bytes separated by `:`, like this: `:255:255:255`.
+* `q` is a custom color that is either red, or defined at the end of the string with a hex color, either with or without alpha, like `#ffffffff` or `#fff`.
 * `t` is transparent.

 #### Example image strings